jcollado/pr-tagger/README.md

 - `-a/--access-token [token]`: GitHub access token
 - `-u/--user [user]`: GitHub user

 GiHub access token and user to access the repository content and be able to write comments in pull requests.
-By default the GitHub user is assumed to be the same one as repository owner and the access token is `undefined`.
+By default the GitHub user is assumed to be the same one as the repository owner and the access token is `undefined`.
 If no token is explicitly passed, the user will be prompted to enter GitHub user and password the first time to persist it to a file that will be used in the future without asking the user again for any password.
 The `-a/--access-token` option is specially useful in continuous integration environments, where no configuration file will be persisted, as described in the [configuration section](#configuration) below.

 - `-t/--tag [tag]`: Git tag